 6. Different marriage, family, and life goals.

-7. Constant arguing with each other, and sometimes the ugly fights.
+7. Not knowing how to fight fair.
+Constant arguing with each other, and sometimes the ugly fights.

 8. Disagreement on how to spend money, what bill to pay first, debts, and managing finances.

 10. Selfishness by either one or both spouses.